 Strauss published two other books and many essays in his later years.
 In 1958 he published what is likely his most controversial study, Thoughts on Machiavelli, in which he pronounced Machiavelli’s “anti-theological ire” the source of modernity.
 After retiring from Chicago, Strauss taught at Claremont Men’s College in California for a year and then joined his old friend Jacob Klein (1899–1978) at St. John’s College in Annapolis as a scholar in residence.
 Strauss died in 1973.
 The Argument and Action of Plato’s “Laws” was published posthumously in 1975.
 At the time of his death, Strauss had also been at work on studies of Nietzsche, Thucydides, and Xenophon.
 A number of important collections of Strauss’s essays have since been edited and published by some of his former students.

 A number of controversies surround Strauss and his work.
-First, in recent years, Strauss has been accused of being the intellectual godfather of the neo-conservative political movement and thus of being the intellectual force behind the Bush administration's plan to invade of Iraq.
-Second, no aspect of Strauss's work is as hotly contested as his claims about esotericism.
-Interpretations of Strauss's view of esotericism include: that Strauss advocates clandestine cabals with secrets imparted from teacher to disciple; that Strauss's writings are themselves esoteric documents; that Strauss thinks that all thinkers write esoterically; that Strauss claims to know a secret; and that, in one particularly crude rendering, Strauss promoted mass deception and perpetual war.
-This reading often serves to support a purported Strauss-Bush connection.
-After exploring the broad themes and context of Strauss's work, this article will return to reconsider these varying claims about Strauss.
+First, in recent years, Strauss has been accused of being the intellectual godfather of the neo-conservative political movement and thus of being the intellectual force behind the Bush administration’s plan to invade of Iraq.
+Second, no aspect of Strauss’s work is as hotly contested as his claims about esotericism.
+Interpretations of Strauss’s view of esotericism include: that Strauss advocates clandestine cabals with secrets imparted from teacher to disciple; that Strauss’s writings are themselves esoteric documents; that Strauss thinks that all thinkers write esoterically; that Strauss claims to know a secret; that, Strauss promoted mass deception and perpetual war; and that, in one particularly crude rendering, Strauss used his esoteric methods to hide his fascist sympathies, if not his secret Nazism.
+After exploring the broad themes and context of Strauss’s work, this article will return to reconsider these varying claims about Strauss.

 Strauss’s claims about esotericism ought to be understood within the broader trajectory of his life’s work.
 Such an approach is in fact in keeping with Strauss’s own recommendation for how to read philosophical texts, esoteric or otherwise.
 According to Strauss, an interpretation of a given text must begin “from an exact consideration of the explicit statements of an author.”
 However, “The context in which a statement occurs…must be perfectly understood before an interpretation of the statement can reasonably claim to be adequate or even correct” (PAW, p.
 130).
 Turning to the context of Strauss’s claims about esotericism helps to unravel a number of other important themes in his work, including what he calls the “theologico-political predicament of modernity,” the quarrel between the ancients and the moderns, and the relation between revelation and philosophy (what Strauss also calls “Jerusalem and Athens”).